-- b.
-Lagrange Multiplier method: Meaning of Lagrange multiplier, generalization of LM method - c.
-Second Order conditions: Bordered Hessian determinant, quasi concavity and quasi convexity with economic applications - d.
+- a.
+Effect of a constraint; Finding stationary value - b.
+Lagrange Multiplier method: Meaning of Lagrange multiplier, generalization of LM method

+- d.
 The implicit function theorem, and its application to comparative statics problems - e.
 Maximum value function and envelope theorem

 3. Difference and differential equations